eBook INGLÉS EPUB con DRM

 Escrito por Philip Hoare

 Philip Hoare formó parte del movimiento punk de Londres en la década de 1970.
 Cambió la música por las letras y en 1990 publicó su primer libro, Serious Pleasures: The Life of Stephen Tennant.
 Leviatán o la ballena (Ático de los Libros, 2010) lo confirmó como uno de los grandes talentos de la nueva narrativa inglesa y le valió el premio BBC Samuel Johnson de 2009 al mejor libro de No Ficción publicado en el Reino Unido.
-Tras El mar interior, mezcla de biografía y guía de viajes por Inglaterra, las Azores, Sri Lanka y Nueva Zelanda, y El alma del mar, que aborda la relación entre el planeta del agua y la sensibilidad artística con su acostumbrada maestría literaria, Alberto y la ballena es una fascinante reflexión acerca del vínculo entre el arte, la naturaleza y el poder de la imaginación.
+También es autor de El mar interior (Ático de los Libros, 2013), una mezcla de biografía y guía de viajes por Inglaterra, las Azores, Sri Lanka y Nueva Zelanda; El alma del mar (Ático de los Libros, 2018), que aborda la relación entre el planeta del agua y la sensibilidad artística con su acostumbrada maestría literaria, y Alberto y la ballena (Ático de los Libros, 2021), una fascinante reflexión acerca del vínculo entre el arte, la naturaleza y el poder de la imaginación.

 Descubre más sobre Philip Hoare